infews/ddt_ruby_springs/README.md

 A "Tech Talk" presentation that adapts a blog post I wrote years ago called "Don't Desiccate your Tests" at the Pivotal Labs blog.

-The idea is that by over DRY'ing your specs, you will add indirection that slows you down.
+The idea is that by over DRY'ing your specs, you will add indirection that slows you down in the future.
 Duplication in tests is fine.
 Moving tests around so that you are not over-testing is a way to have fewer tests and a faster test suite without sacrificing coverage.

 This is a toy project.
 YMMV. _YMwillV_.
 But I hope this gives you some ideas on how to improve your suite.